January 21, 1956

 Graduated from Boston University with a bachelor's degree in drama (1979).

-Has an older brother, Danforth.
+Has older brother, Danforth.

 She received the Jean Hersholt Humanitarian Award from the Academy of Motion Picture Arts and Sciences in 2019.